Join our in-person and online Summer Information Session – 21 & 22 June

 Understanding, knowledge and subject-specific skills are assessed by coursework assignments, reports, presentations and written examinations.
 Formative assessment is used to provide feedback and inform student learning.
 Management Science allows for considerable diversity in assessment methods relative to the specific learning outcomes.

-The majority of classes involve a final written examination, supplemented by one or more forms of individual and/or group coursework.
+The majority of modules involve a final written examination, supplemented by one or more forms of individual and/or group coursework.
 In some cases, students can obtain exemption from the final examination on achieving a specified mark for their coursework (often in conjunction with satisfying requirements for attendance).

 Learning & teaching